-Whether, you’re a beginner or a long-time blogger, the first step toward creating a great blog post is brainstorming.
-Now, there are lots of ways to do this, but one of the fastest and easiest is mind mapping.
+Whether you’re a beginner or a long-time blogger, brainstorming is the first step toward creating a great blog post.
+There are many ways to do this, but one of the fastest and easiest is mind mapping.
 It only takes about 10 minutes for each single blog post.

-If you don’t know how to mind map, here’s an image of what a successful mind map looks like.
+If you don’t know how to mind map, here’s an image of a successful mind map.

 As you draw the map out on paper, you’re coming up with these ideas on the fly—you’re not going to the internet and doing any research.

-You should ask yourself, “What else should I talk about that’s related to this particular blog article I want to write?
-What is really important to include that the reader will want to know?”
+You should ask yourself, “What else should I talk about related to this particular blog article I want to write?
+What is important to include that the reader will want to know?”

-The top three results are what Google likes, so look at what they’re doing.
-If there’s something that they put into theirs that you forgot, feel free to add it to your mind map as one of the main points you should cover.
+The top three blog post results are what Google likes, so look at what they’re doing.
+If there’s something that they put into theirs that you forgot, feel free to add it to your mind map as one of the main points you should cover to create great posts.

-When looking through the blog post search results before you start writing, also try to notice what keywords are being used most often.
-Part of creating great posts is ensuring that your posts are found on Google and other search engines.
+When looking through the blog post search results before you start writing, also try to notice what keywords are often used.
+Creating the best blog posts ensures that your posts are found on Google and other search engines.

 This process of optimizing your blog post is called SEO — or search engine optimization.
-While there are many parts that go into SEO work, keyword research and competitor analysis is the best place to start.
+While many parts go into SEO work, keyword research and competitor analysis are the best places to start.

-Below is an example of how it should look:
+Below is an example of how it should look when you write:

 You may want to skip this step and just jump right into writing blog posts.
 But I can’t caution you enough:

 DO NOT skip this step.
-You may think that it’s not needed, but I promise you it’s worth laying everything out, it’ll make you faster later and help you create the highest quality content possible.
+You may think it’s unnecessary, but I promise you it’s worth laying everything out.
+It’ll make you faster later and help you create the highest quality content possible.

-After that? we get into the biggest time-saving hack that I personally discovered while in my doctoral program writing 10-12 page papers every week.
-It’s my secret to writing thousands of words in a very short amount of time.
+After that?
+We get into the biggest time-saving hack that I personally discovered while in my doctoral program writing 10-12 page papers every week.
+It’s my secret to writing thousands of words in a concise amount of time.